eizar-paing/html-css-js-batch2/README.md

-# html-css-js-batch2 - building websites with HTML, CSS and JavaScript
+# Building Websites with HTML, CSS and JavaScript

 ## Tools